 There is a high possibility that you were visiting Nubra or Pangong and the weather closed in, forcing you to stay there for a couple of days till the roads were cleared.
 Sometimes even flights can get canceled.

 You must be prepared to handle it.
 If your stay got extended by a couple of days, you should be able to afford to stay back without running into any kind of problem back home.

 The second thing to do is to keep your itinerary simple.
 What I mean by this is to only include areas that are major tourist destinations.
-Do not plan on wandering towards places like Marsimik La, or other closer-to-border areas, or some internal routes like Shyok road.
+Do not plan on wandering towards places like Marsimik La, other closer-to-border areas, or some internal routes like Shyok Road.

 An itinerary that I will recommend is as below.

 - Arrival In Leh.
 Rest and Arrange Permits – Day 1

 - Kargil to Leh – Day 3

 - Leh to Nubra Valley – Day 4